techworldwithmurali/devops-real-time-projects-bootcamp/Tools Installation Steps/Installation of Nexus on a Linux server.md

-# How to Install Nexus 3 on CentOS 7 / Amazon Linux
+# How to Install Nexus 3 on Linux Server

-In this guide, we will go over how to install Nexus 3 on CentOS 7 or Amazon Linux.
+In this guide, we will go over how to install Nexus 3 on  Linux Server

 ## Prerequisites:
 - Sudo privileges required to install packages.